- Antique Diamonds

 The first Pear Shape was invented in the mid-15th century by a Flemish cutter, Lodewyk van Bercken.
 The cut was a variation of a Rose Cut but with a point.

-The True Antique Pears are not Briolettes or Rose Cuts.
-Instead, they have tables, crowns, and pavilions.
-Their point is usually blunted or even rounded, and they have large open culets.
+The True Antique Pear is not Briolettes or Rose Cuts.
+Instead, it has tables, crowns, and pavilions.
+Its point is usually blunted or rounded, and it has large open culets.

-They are hard to come by, and if you ever find one, do not let the marvelous and unique stone out of your sight.
+They are hard to come by; if you ever find one, do not let the marvelous stone out of your sight.

 Moval

-Often creating an illusion of a larger size, the “Moval” or antique marquise shape is the universal symbol of opulence and glamour.
-It straddles the shapes between an oval and marquise.
-Its gracefully elongated shape is very rare and desirable, typical of the Art Deco period.
+Often creating an illusion of a larger size, the Moval or antique marquise shape is the universal symbol of opulence and glamour.
+Moval is a gracefully elongated shape that straddles an oval and marquise.
+This rare and desirable diamond cut is typical of the Art Deco period.

 Briolette

-Europeans learned about the existence of briolettes in the 1600s when Jean-Baptiste Tavernier brought some from India to France.
-Louis IV, Marie Antoinette, Henry Philip Hope, Persian and English royalty owned and admired diamond briolettes.
-Unfortunately, briolettes were the first casualties of recutting old stones into modern cuts depriving the world of the ancient art form because the cut was deemed inefficient and wasteful.
+Europeans learned about briolettes in the 1600s when Jean-Baptiste Tavernier brought some from India to France.
+Louis IV, Marie Antoinette, Henry Philip Hope, and Persian and English royalty owned and admired diamond briolettes.
+Unfortunately, briolettes were the first casualties of recutting old stones into modern cuts, depriving the world of the ancient art form because the cut was deemed inefficient and wasteful.

-It wasn’t until the Victorian and Art Deco periods that briolettes rose to prominence again.
-Once again, gems were being cut to new standards set in the diamond industry.
-Briolettes returned to the spotlight with a renewed appreciation for history, used by well-known designers, including Leon Mege.
-Their subtle beauty is proving to be timeless.
+It wasn’t until the Victorian and Art Deco periods that briolettes rose to prominence again, adhering to modern standards.
+Briolettes returned to the spotlight with a renewed appreciation for history, used by prominent designers spearheaded by Maestro Mege.
+Briolettes subtle beauty is proving to be timeless.

 According to GIA unfortunate guidelines, the antique cushion is classified as a cushion brilliant when all except one is true: